Rolling paper

 Rolling paper is a specialty paper used for making cigarettes (commercially manufactured filter cigarettes and individually made roll-your-own cigarettes).
 Rolling papers are packs of several cigarette-size sheets, often folded inside a cardboard wrapper.
 They are also known as 'blanks', which are used to encase tobacco or cannabis.
 It may be flavoured.

-Rolling papers are also used for rolling cannabis cigarettes called Joints.
+Rolling papers are also used for rolling cannabis cigarettes called joints.

 History

-The first cigarette paper was produced in Alcoy, Spain, in 1764.
 Paper cigarettes became popular in the second half of the 19th century, displacing the more expensive cigars and cigarillos.

 As cigars and cigarillos were expensive, the beggars of Spain would collect the cigar butts from the ground and roll them in pieces of paper to be smoked.
 During the Crimean War this culture became more prevalent and British soldiers learned how to roll tobacco in newspapers.
 Frequent use of rolling paper became a custom, and to fulfil the need, rolling paper companies Pay-Pay, Smoking, and Rizla emerged.

 Composition

-Cigarette paper is made from thin and lightweight "rag fibers" (nonwood plant fibers) such as flax, hemp, sisal, rice straw, and esparto.
-The paper is available in rolls and rectangular sheets of varying sizes, and has a narrow strip of glue along one long edge.
-It may be transparent, colored and flavored.
-It has a high filler content and a basis weight of 10-28 g/m2.
-To control the smoking properties, this paper has a porosity that is suited to the type of tobacco and contains additives that regulate burning.
-One critical paper characteristic is permeability; its primary physical influence is smoke dilution.
-Among the fillers used are calcium carbonate to influence the permeability and color, magnesium carbonate to improve ash color, or titanium oxide if a particularly white ash is required.
+Fillers used include calcium carbonate, magnesium carbonate, and titanium oxide.
 Sodium potassium tartrate (Seignette's salt), sodium and potassium citrate are used as a combustion regulator in cigarette paper, increased levels result in faster burning papers.
 Poly(vinyl alcohol) in aqueous solution is used for cigarette adhesives.

+A study of commercially available rolling papers found that concentrations of several elements, particularly copper, chromium, and vanadium in some products, may present a hazard to frequent users.
+Of particular concern is the concentration of copper from pigments used in the papers might result in exposures as high as 4.5–11 times the maximum exposure limits.

 Permeability is defined as the measure of the volume of air that flows through a specified area of cigarette paper in a given unit of time.
 It is measured in CORESTA units.
 US commercial filter cigarette brands have paper permeability between 14 and 51 CORESTA units.
 Increased cigarette paper permeability results in increased smoke dilution with air.

 Fire-resistant cigarettes, which reduce the risk of fire from unattended cigarettes, are made with special paper that includes a plastic compound, ethylene vinyl acetate.
 If a cigarette made with this type of paper is left unattended, the plastic in the paper will help the cigarette self-extinguish.

-Other specialty papers for tobacco products are: